StackStorm-Exchange/stackstorm-icinga2/README.md

 Read http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/icinga2-api#icinga2-api for more information on Icinga2 API.

 **NOTE**: This pack has had a major overhaul as of version 0.4.0.
 Some options have changed, and the sensor has been rewritten.
 This may break existing workflows.
+Note the sensor now uses the same username/password as actions.
+You can also use certificates for authentication.

 ## Configuration